For general inquiries please email email@example.com or call the office on 020 7833 4883.

-His main role is to help CLAPA’s fabulous community fundraisers reach their full potential.
-If you are interested in organising an event, or would like any guidance or support, please do not hesitate to get in touch.
+Rosalind’s main role is to help CLAPA’s fabulous fundraising community in reaching their full potential.
+If you are interested in organizing a fundraising event or would like some advice then please don’t hesitate to get in touch with your fundraising ideas!

 Trusts and Grants Fundraiser (Home-based)